 - 9 oz water (room temperature)

 - 1/2 cup oats (I used stone cut)

 - Add water, molasses, butter and salt to bread maker pan.

 - Add flour, oats and powdered milk.

 - Make a well in the dry ingredients in order to add yeast.

 - Add yeast in well, making sure it does not come in contact with liquids.

 - Turn on bread maker (normal setting, 1.5 lbs loaf)

 It’s really just that simple and takes less than 10 minutes to throw together.
 Cooking time will depend on your bread maker, but mine takes just under three and a half hours.

-I hope you enjoy making this brown bread recipe!
+I hope you enjoy making this Maritime brown bread recipe for the bread maker!
 I actually ate a piece of brown bread while writing this post and it was to die for.